Seventh-day Adventist interfaith relations: Relationship with other religions

 This section describes the interaction between the Adventist church and other religions beside Christianity.

 The General Conference body Global Mission started in 1990 after a decision was made at the General Conference Session.
 The [Office of] Adventist Mission was formed in 2005, as a merger of Global Mission and the Office of Mission Awareness.

 Global Mission has centers specializing in the study of Buddhism, Hinduism, Judaism, secularism/postmodernism and Islam.

+Long before that, the church had acquired one house, in 1949: the first Hebrew Adventist congregation in the world.
+Some members go through a form of "separation" from the organization (or "sect"); they adhere to the official emblem, but without the cross, among other characteristics (emphasis on presentations without mentioning the "Trinity," following the historical teachings of the church; still on the subject of historical teachings, the "Part of a series on Adventism" also shows regarding non-following of the Trinity: "[...] the very first manifested act of YHWH was the creation of his son Yehoshua [...]" etc. – detail: Yehoshua confirmed by the president of UPASD – and see James White (1855): "[...]
+Trinity which does away the personality of God, and his Son [...]").
+These are the Seventh-day Adventist Messianic synagogues – later named: "Beth B’nei Tsion" and others (see also: Adventist food factory has certification from rabbis from the american Orthodox Union – in addition to the well-known acceptance of Messianic synagogues by a Reform Jewish wing).

 Relationship with Islam

 See "New Directions in Adventist—Muslim Relations", a Spectrum interview with Global Center for Adventist-Muslim Relations director Jerald Whitehouse.
 See also.

 Samir Selmanovic, the pastor of Church of the Advent Hope in New York City, was honored by the group Muslims Against Terrorism for his assistance following the September 11, 2001 attacks, including holding a Christian-Muslim discussion at the peak of tensions.

 Relationship with non-religious organizations

 As of 2009, the Adventist church was exploring the possibility of forming a partnership with the World Health Organization (WHO).
 According to one report, "While the WHO has previously partnered with other faith-based organisations, this would be the first time it could extend its official relations to a church denomination."